liu599/PythonDeepLearning/vision/A2-SignClassifier/writeup.md

 | yield sign			| Yield              							|

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
-This compares favorably to the accuracy on the test set of 91%
+This compares not good to the accuracy on the test set of 91%

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)